chmcewan/Provisio/README.md

 ### "Smart" comments

-Smart comments remove ugly, imperative boilerplate from the provisioning script.
-They also provide clean reporting of what code blocks are being executed with proper redirection of the output of sub-commands to a persistent log.
+Smart comments remove ugly boilerplate from the provisioning script.
+They also provide clean reporting of what code blocks are being executed with proper error handling and redirection sub-command output to a persistent log.

     #do foo once
       echo $(date) > installed-date.txt